What can you do when your draft questionnaire gets too long? I’m suggesting ‘prune, tune, postpone, explain’ – four strategies to cut it down.

-But it’s also true that every single question in the survey adds to the load for those who will answer and be rigorous with your pruning shears.
-Ask yourself (and your colleagues): why are asking this question?
+But it’s also true that every single question in the survey adds to the load for those who will answer so be rigorous with your pruning shears.
+Ask yourself (and your colleagues): why are we asking this question?
 What decision will we make based on the answers we get?

 You’ll rapidly end up with a much shorter selection of questions that are more tightly focused on the outcome you want from the survey.